 Pukeko are monitored annually on the West Coast using roadside transect counts with the data being analysed by Route Regression Analysis.
-Mean annual trend count figures for the West Coast population indicate pukeko have declined on average 6% over the last 22 years.
-Although pukeko numbers show considerable variation between years the standard error in the results has reduced in response to the large number of years surveyed and is currently 3%.
+Mean annual trend count figures for the West Coast population indicate pukeko have declined on average 6% over the last 23 years.
+Although pukeko numbers show considerable variation between years the standard error in the results has reduced in response to the large number of years surveyed and is currently 2%.
+Staff recommendations: That the council receives this report.
+Continue with current monitoring regime and bag limits.
+Continue to monitor the new transect sites in the north.